 US $1.7 billion deal hangs in the balance as court examines validity of clause

-A recent High Court decision has shone the spotlight on material adverse change (MAC) clauses
+A recent High Court decision has shone the spotlight on material adverse change (MAC) clauses and their effectiveness.

 What is a material adverse change clause?